Floquet engineering flat bands for bosonic fractional quantum Hall in small lattices: Abstract

 \section{Abstract}

 The quest to realize novel phases of matter with topological order is an important pursuit with implications for strongly correlated physics and quantum information.
-Utilizing ideas from state-of-art coherent control of artificial quantum systems such as superconducting circuits and ultracold atoms, we present a proposal to realize bosonic fractional quantum Hall physics on small lattices by creating nearly flat topological bands using staggered flux patterns.
-Fingerprints of fractionalization through charge pumping can be observed with nearly perfect quantization using as few as 24 lattice sites.
-We suggest an implementation using a finite lattice of superconducting qubits with cylindrical connectivity.
-A cold atom realization may also be possible in a one-dimensional chain of trapped atoms by exploiting internal energy levels as a synthetic dimension.
+Utilizing ideas from state-of-the-art coherent control of artificial quantum systems such as superconducting circuits, we present a proposal to realize bosonic fractional quantum Hall physics on small lattices by creating nearly flat topological bands using staggered flux patterns.
+Fingerprints of fractionalization through charge pumping can be observed with nearly perfect quantization using as few as 24 lattice sites (two photons).
+We suggest an implementation using a finite lattice of superconducting qubits with cylindrical connectivity on both triangular and square lattices.